-The Connection Between Nutrition and Mental Health
+The Connection Between Nutrition and Your Mental Health

 When your diet consistently lacks essential nutrients, you’ll feel the effects in your body and your mind.
 Mentally, you may not think as clearly or be as sharp and focused.

 What’s the link between nutrition and mental health?
 Consider a study that included depressed subjects.
-In the study, when participants replaced junk food with a more nutritious fare—such as fish, legumes and fresh produce—their depression decreased.
+In the study, when participants replaced junk food with a more nutritious fare—such as fish, legumes, and fresh produce—their depression decreased.
 Only eight percent of the control group had improved moods, while nearly a third of the group that ate better achieved remission.

-There’s also a link between poor nutrition and mental health issues like depression.
+There’s also a link between poor nutrition and developing new mental health issues like depression.
 People who eat an unhealthy diet full of fast foods and sugary drinks have a higher risk of feeling depressed.
 They might adopt unhealthy habits to make themselves feel better.
 Abusing drugs and alcohol is one unproductive way many people cope with depression.

 Fuel the Body, Feed the Mind